BestTimesToVisit.com Logo

 safety

 Be aware of your surroundings, especially in crowded markets and bus stations, as petty theft can occur.
-Avoid walking alone at night in unfamiliar areas.
-It's also a good idea to keep copies of your passport and important documents separate from the originals.
+Avoid displaying expensive jewelry or electronics, and never walk alone at night in unfamiliar areas.
+It's wise to arrange airport transfers in advance and use reputable taxi services recommended by your hotel.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.